CrinitusFeles/STM32_LoRa_V3.1/README.md

 For Windows e.x.
 Putty or ExtraPutty.
 For Linux e.x.  miniterm.

-If you want to update firmware over XMODEM you need to use serial terminal with this feater.
+If you want to update firmware over XMODEM you need to use serial terminal with this feature.
 For Windows you can use ExtraPutty (https://sourceforge.net/projects/extraputty/).

 Also you can communicate over radio with LoRa modulation.
 Default LoRa settings:
 * Frequency = 435000000